paulgrove/rapid-mongo/README.md

 Designed for rapid development, proof of concept, and smaller projects.

-`rapid-mongo` is a module for the automatic download, unpacking and running of mondodb directly from your program.
+`rapid-mongo` is a module for the automatic download, unpacking and running of mongodb directly from your program.
 If no port is specified `rapid-mongo` will pick an available port from a range.

 The `mongod` process will end when node exits.